Yeonwoo-png/TQZCaseStudyExam-2/docs/issues_template.md

 name: Task Creation Template
-about: To create a feature called Feature A for the client's project
+about: Describe this issue template's purpose here.
-title: 'Feature A'
+title: ' '
 labels: ' '
-assignees: 'Eric'
+assignees: ' '

-## Heading level 2 - Task Owner (Responsible) : [Eric]
+## Heading level 2 - Task Owner (Responsible) : [First Name, Last Initial]

-## Heading level 2 - Task Assignee (Accountable) : [Eric]
+## Heading level 2 - Task Assignee (Accountable) : [First Name, Last Initial]

 ## Heading level 2 - Task Deadline: [MM/DD/YYYY]

 ## Heading level 2 - Task Description:

-***-I am going to create a feature that shows a greeting message to the user when they first join the website and ask for their name***
+***-Clearly describe the task, includin what needs to be done and why.***

 ## Heading level 2 - Acceptance Criteria:

-***-When the user first steps into the website the user needs to be greeted and be asked their age without the website breaking***
+***-Define specific criteria that must be set for hte task to be considered complete.
+This sets clear expectations for the desired outcome***

 ## Heading level 2 - Estimation:

-***-This should take maximum 2 hours, maybe I can get this done in 1 hour***
+***-Provide time estimates for each task based on complexity and effort.
+Use story points or time units (e.g., hours) to estimate. ***

 ## Heading level 2 - Dependencies:

 ***-Identify any dependencies on other tasks, team members, or external factors.
 Ensure that prerequisites are met before starting a task.***

 ## Heading level 2 - Priority:

-***-My priority right now is cerating a greeting message to the user as that is the first thing they will see when going into the website.
-The second prioority is to ask for their name and to make a form so that the user can enter their name***
+***-Assign a priority level to each task based on its importance and impact on the project.
+Prioritze tasks within the backlog or sprint.***

 ## Heading level 2 - Task Type:

 ***-Categorize tasks based on their type (e.g., development, testing, design).
 This helps in planning and resource allocation.***

 ## Heading level 2 - Subtasks:

 ***-Break down larger tasks into smaller, manageable subtasks.
 This faciliates a more granular approach to tracking progress.***

 ## Heading level 2 - Testing Requirements:

-***-Will need to test if the user gets greeted immediately when stepping into the website and need to test if the user can type in their name in the form***
+***-Specify testing requirements for each task, including unit tests and any necessary integration or end-to-end tests.***

 ## Heading level 2 - Documentation:

 ***-Identify any documentation needs associated with the task.
 This may include code comments, API documentation, or end-user documentation***

 ## Heading level 2 - Definition of Done:

-***-My feature is done when the greeting message always pops up at the start when the user enters the website.
-It is also done when the user can put and enter their name into the website.
-This will only happen with proper testing to make sure nothing can break.***
+***-Clearly define what "done" means for each task.
+This includes meeting coding standards, passing tests, and completeing documentation***